-You will be registered and supported by UHI North Highland, and can study the face-to-face elements of this course from our Rural Studies centre at UHI North Highland or from a range of approved equine yards across Scotland.
+You will be registered and supported by UHI North, West and Hebrides, and can study the face-to-face elements of this course from our Rural Studies Centre in Halkirk, or from a range of approved equine yards across Scotland.
 Please click on the email link below to begin your application process or for more information.

 You will be expected to wear clothing that's suitable for yard work and will also be responsible for any travel costs to the equine centre or yard where you undertake your practical training.